BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 Here is an overview of links to install tutorials per operating system:

 #### Linux Setup
 If you are using Linux, it is very likely that you can install Tex Live though you standard package manager.
-I have checked the following distirbutions, and for them this seems to be true:
+I have checked the following distributions, and for them this seems to be true:
 - Ubuntu: [link](https://packages.ubuntu.com/search?keywords=texlive)
 - Fedora: [link](https://fedoraproject.org/wiki/Features/TeXLive)
     - I use it myself.
 Even though the link above only refers to a old version, a newer one is available in the Fedora repositories.
 - Arch Linux [link](https://wiki.archlinux.org/index.php/TeX_Live)
+However, according to a co-worker, some distributions ship very old versions of TeX Live.
+In this case it may be beneficial to install it manually.

 If Tex Live should not be available for your distribution, please review the following two links:
 1. [download links](http://tug.org/texlive/acquire.html)